 "Okay, so we're not friends… even so, that doesn't mean I'm going to let my roommate do stupid things," Julia griped.
 "You're clearly smarter than you look, so why not use that brain of yours to do something smart for a change?"

 Emily looked as if she was going to protest when she thought better of it.
 Julia couldn't hide the smirk of satisfaction as she buried her face into the pillow once more.
-Whatever the case, she thought she had made some progress with her roommate.
+Whatever the case, she thought she might have finally made some progress with her roommate.

 However, it wasn't long before Emily had begun to warm up to Julia.
 She realized that Emily was the kind of person who treated her friends like family.
-Julia had thought of Emily as some high-end jerk who could care less about what others thought about her.
+Julia had thought of Emily as some jerk who had lived the high-life for most of her life.
 But, that soon changed when she found out about her family.

 It turned out, the Hayes family was prominent in Manhattan.
 Doctor Matthew Hayes was her father, a famous doctor who'd opened up a lot of medical procedures that most people could only dream of.
 Her mother was a scientist, known as Doctor Selene Hayes.
 Her research was based off String Theory, something that made absolutely no sense to Julia.

 It wasn't long before Julia finally understood why Emily was the way she was.
 Her family had treated her like she was the family outcast.
-She was constantly pushed aside by her parents, sent to some boarding school for most of her life.
+She was constantly pushed aside by her parents.
+They even went so far as to send her to some boarding school for most of her life.
 It was a wonder Emily had turned out the way she had.
-Her rebellious nature only made sense, now.
+Her rebellious nature only made sense now.
+Julia finally understood that the only reason she acted out the way she did was because her parents had constantly rebuked her for such behavior.

 So, Julia had spent the next two years showing Emily what it was like to really have fun.
 The first thing she did was drag her to a Matthew West concert when he was holding one at the college.
 That was where the real addiction to Christian music had begun.
 Julia began to notice how Emily was opening up more and more, becoming vocal about her feelings and taking careful steps through life.